AEFDI/EnergyFaultDetector/CONTRIBUTING.md

 - Keep functions and public APIs documented with clear docstrings (we use Google Style docstrings).
 - Prefer small, focused changes with clear motivation.
 - If you introduce new functionality, add tests where feasible.
+- Avoid introducing new dependencies unless necessary; if you do, justify them in the PR description.

 ## Pull request process
 1. If you plan a substantial change, open an issue first to discuss the idea.